We are very excited to be launching a new 18 month project with Pearson, exploring:

 What makes our new project particularly exciting is that we are placing ideas from teachers, schools and groups of schools’ at the heart of our work.
 The overriding premise is that practitioners themselves are already developing solutions to sector challenges.

 At the end of October we will gather together the responses to our crowd-sourcing campaign and work with an expert steering group to select approximately six of the most promising ideas.
 Then, over the next year, we will work hand-in-hand with practitioners to study their approaches and see what can be learned.

 Alongside studying innovations in England, we are also going to explore international practices to see how policy makers around the world are tackling the same issues.

-So – if you are a teacher, school or group of schools “Making Waves” in assessment, please submit your idea by the end of September using this online form.
+So – if you are a teacher, school or group of schools “Making Waves” in assessment, please submit your idea using this online form.

 Please help spread the word!

 We will then be in touch as soon as possible to find out more about what you’re up to!